 Job Readiness Training

-Before they reach their employers’ doors, students complete seven weeks of volunteer-run job readiness training on the following topics:
+Before they reach their employers’ doors–and with the help of volunteers who serve as Career Coaches–students complete seven weeks of volunteer-run job readiness training on the following topics:

 - Resumes, cover letters and employment paperwork